Circle line (London Underground): Services

 As of December 2012, there are six trains per hour, calling at all stations, requiring 18 trains in service.
 The journey from Edgware Road around the loop and continuing to Hammersmith takes 72 minutes off-peak.
 Together with the Hammersmith & City line over 114 million passenger journeys are made each year.
 Paddington and all stations on the loop are within Zone 1, with those on the line to Hammersmith in Zone 2.

-Two trains per day run from the District line station at Barking to Edgware Road via Victoria (as of February 2015).
+Two trains per day run from Barking to Edgware Road via Victoria (as of February 2015).

 Announcements

 Historically there has been difficulty in relaying the direction of travel a train is headed in a clear message: variations such as "eastbound" and "westbound", and "clockwise" and "anti-clockwise" can be ambiguous.
 As passengers became more accustomed to digital devices, TfL considered stopping such announcements and now uses key stations along the route to describe a service (e.g. "via.
 High Street Kensington").